Python match Statement

 Student discount applied

-• Case matches the value.
+• ✔ Case matches the base value first

-• Guard checks the extra condition.
+• ✔ Guard checks the extra condition before granting access to the block

 Practical Example: HTTP Status Codes